 UPDATE (March 2020): Due to the risk of spread of Covid-19, the Governor of Antioquia, in conjunction with the Mayor of Medellín, have announced the closure of all bars in Antioquia until May 30th, 2020

 Over the years, Medellín has evolved into a dynamic city attracting travelers from all over the world and impressing them with its warmth and charm.
 The city is becoming increasingly popular for its nightlife.
-More and more tourists are visiting Medellín to enjoy the best of its nightlife options and have a one of a kind experience.
+More and more tourists are visiting this city to enjoy the best Medellin Colombia Nightlife options and have a one of a kind experience.

 Parque Lleras in the El Poblado neighborhood is the go-to choice for many tourists coming to Medellín.
 The park encompasses numerous trendy bars, cafes, and restaurants.
 The sheer number of options is enough to keep you entertained all night.

 Located in the well-known neighborhood, Parque Lleras is considered one of the safest zones in the city, due in part to the city’s efforts to protect tourists.
 You will almost always find a visible police presence in this area, until late into the night.
 However, visitors should definitely still use caution and common sense during a night out in Lleras, as it can be known to attract thieves that are well aware that it is frequented by tourists.